samanthaegilson/LibrarySystem/README.md

     * All other methods seemed to work correctly based on the tests I had.
 * `BadStack3`
-    * My test cases said that the stack was not incrementing the size for first push.
-Therefore, the size was always n-1.
+    * My test cases said that the stack was not incrementing the size for the first push.
+Therefore, the size was always one less than it should be.
     * All other methods seemed to work correctly based on the tests I had.
 * `BadStack4`
     * My test cases said that the stack setting size to 0 every time pop()